Tamarindo Underwater Activities

 Of course, you’re free to stick to surface activities, like surfing.
 You won’t be hard-pressed to find someone to teach you how.
 You also won’t see as many fish, but maybe that’s not your thing.

-You’d be totally missing out though… Just saying’.
+You’d be totally missing out though… Just sayin’.

 Horizon Pacific Management & Rentals is located in Tamarindo, Costa Rica.
 Horizon Pacific offers vacation rentals, property management, long-term rentals, as well as a complete concierge service.
 Providing you with a local contact during your stay, Horizon Pacific is a company you can trust, with the experience you need.